01 of 06

 - Regular printer paper—make sure the piece you choose has crisp edges (not dog-eared or folded) and is a size your printer can handle.

-- Tissue paper—You can buy large sheets of Acid-Free or Acid Neutral white tissue paper at your local art store for around 25 cents a sheet and cut it as I add it to the backing sheets.
+- Tissue paper—You can buy large sheets of Acid-Free or Acid Neutral white tissue paper at your local art store for around 25 cents a sheet and add it to backing sheets.
 Always choose acid-free or neutral materials if possible.
 If you can't find an acid free tissue, use quality gift wrap tissue, the type that comes on a roll is easier to work with than the folded sheets.

 - Sharp scissors or a paper cutter